 About

-MAY AL SOUZ, PAINTER, ILLUSTRATOR AND ARABIC TRANSLATOR
+PAINTER, ILLUSTRATOR AND ARABIC TRANSLATOR

-By: R. Jean Vallieres
+By artist: R. Jean Vallieres M.O.

-Her thirty year journey as an artist has enabled May to develop a fully unique painting technique that reflects her Iraqi cultural heritage.
+Her forty year journey as an artist has enabled May to develop a fully unique painting technique that reflects her Iraqi cultural heritage.
 Each of her paintings summarizes the many art styles she has practiced over the years, all leading to her singular, exotic modern style.

 Her singular technique and choice of bold, bright primary colors reflects a scholarly comprehension of Iraqi rural culture, popular superstitious symbols, and folkloric objects.
 Each of her works incorporates local legend projected in bright colors over a dark background.